lhndo/LH-Stinger/README.md

 ## Credits

-_Inspired by the [Annex Engineering](https://github.com/Annex-Engineering) team and [community](https://discord.com/invite/MzTR3zE), alongside the  [Klipper community](https://discord.klipper3d.org) and all the crazy people that continue to push bed slingers to the limits. :purple_heart:_
+_Inspired by the [Annex Engineering](https://github.com/Annex-Engineering) team and [community](https://discord.com/invite/MzTR3zE), along with the  [Klipper community](https://discord.klipper3d.org) and all the crazy people that continue to push bed slingers to the limits. :purple_heart:_

 _-Toolhead evolved from an amazing design by [Dalegaard](https://github.com/dalegaard)<br>
 -Silicon sock mold based on [Renátó Kulman](https://www.printables.com/@RenatoKulman)<br>